- see all comments

 However, Howe's invention soon caught on in America, and sewing machines were widely produced against the right of his patent.
 One of the most popular new manufacturers included Isaac Singer.
 Howe’s patent expired in 1867, though, which then opened up sewing machine manufacturing to more individuals.
 We're guessing you've heard of Singer sewing machines!
 They are still one of the most popular brands around.

-Check out some Victoria projects to mimic the clothing they made with the original sewing machines with 15 Sewing Projects Inspired by the Victorian Era
+Check out some Victoria projects to mimic the clothing they made with the original sewing machines with 17 Free Victorian Sewing Patterns

 The Future of Sewing